sdthornton/css-style-guide/README.md

 #### Special Selectors
   + `*` *applies to all elements*

   + `.foo ~ .bar` *applies to all .bar elements that are preceded by .foo*

   + `.foo + .bar` *applies to all .bar elements that are immediately preceded by .foo*

   + `.foo > .bar` *applies to all .bar elements that are direct descendants of .foo*

 ## Formatting

 #### Whitespace
-  + Add a single space between declarations and parentheses
+  + Add a single space between selectors and parentheses

     ```scss
     // Bad